pstetz/Kaggle/complete/mnist/README.md

 The "Hello World" of Neural Networks.
 The MNIST dataset are tens of thousands of handwritten integers in the range [0, 9].

-Included is an analysis notebook to get to know the data and a submission notebook that provided predictions.
+Included is an analysis notebook to get to know the data and a submission notebook that provides predictions.

 ### Submission